shidel-dev/jHTML/readme.md

-jHmtl is a templateing language that uses the json format as markup.
+jHmtl is a jQuery templateing language plugin that uses the json format as markup.

 {
 	"h1":{